 Charlemagne, with all those present, venerated the sacred deposit thus brought to light.
 Afterward he had an exact narrative of the discovery drawn up by one of his notaries and a copy sent to the Pope with the royal letter.
 This letter and the Pope’s answer are still extant.

-the intercession of His sainted Grandmother.
+The miraculous discovery at once made the Cathedral of Apt the center of attraction for Christian pilgrims from every part of Gaul.
+In the wars which followed the reign of Charlemagne down to our own times, the clergy and people of Apt have watched with never failing love over the sacred treasure which is the glory of their city.
+Travelers visiting the venerable Cathedral of St. Auspicius will find piles of ex votos, the indisputable testimonies during eleven centuries of the wonders wrought there by Christ at the intercession of His sainted Grandmother.
 The chief cities of Gaul hastened to solicit from the church of Apta Julia portions of the hallowed body thus miraculously discovered.
 Fragments detached from the head found their way to various places through the favor of sovereigns or powerful prelates, but the greatest portion of St. Ann’s sacred body still reposes in Apt.
 Vienna, Austria, possesses the right hand of St. Ann, which is devoutly venerated in the beautiful church which bears her name.

 An arm of the Saint was solicited and obtained by the Popes and placed under the care of the Benedictine monks in the magnificent monastery church of St. Paul-Outside-the-Walls in Rome.